ManthanoAI/startup-stack/1_StartupSchool/readme.md

  - A startup idea is a hypothesis which consist of three parts
    - a Problem, a Solution and an Insight
-   - Problem: Popular, Growing, Urgent, Expensive, Mandatory, Frequent
+   - Problem characteristics: Popular, Growing, Urgent, Expensive, Mandatory, Frequent
    - Idea should be a solution in search of a problem (SISP)

  - How to communicate your idea